Degrees: B.A. in Microbiology, Rutgers University

 My research focuses on genetic and molecular analysis of germline stem cells in the model organism C. elegans, a soil nematode.
 All multicellular organisms have stem cells which have the capacity both for becoming different types of cells (differentiation) and for retaining their identity as stem cells (self-renewal).
 Germline cells, the cells that give rise to gametes in animals, are stem cells.
 Some germline cells divide and remain as stem cells while other germline cells divide and commit to becoming gametes, i.e. eggs and sperm.
-My lab is currently focused on two projects: 1) identification of mutations in genes important for germline stem cell development, and 2) molecular identification and analysis of ego-3, a gene known to be important for proper germline development.
+My lab is currently focused on identifying and understanding genes required for germline stem cells to function properly.

 BL 213 – Genetics